Ketoprofen overdoseOrudis overdose; Oruvail overdose

-- Tube from the mouth into the stomach to wash out the stomach (gastric lavage)
+- Tube through the mouth into the stomach to empty the stomach (gastric lavage)

-How well you do depends on the amount of poison swallowed and how quickly treatment is received.
-The faster you get medical help, the better the chance for recovery.
+How well someone does depends on the amount of ketoprofen they swallowed and how quickly they receive treatment.
+The faster someone gets medical help, the better the chance for recovery.

 Donovan JW.
 Nonsteroidal anti-inflammatory drugs.
 In: Shannon MW, Borron SW, Burns MJ, eds.
 Haddad and Winchester's Clinical Management of Poisoning and Drug Overdose.
 4th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 51.
+Philadelphia, PA: Elsevier Saunders; 2007:chap 51.

-Review Date: 2/6/2012
+Review Date: 10/13/2015